panter/blog.panter.ch/source/2015-09-08-meteor-and-three-js.html.markdown

 ## Enter *cursor.observe*

-Meteor's *cursor.observe* and *cursor.observeChanges* enables to observe a Mongo-Collection on added, changed or removed documents.
-This enables us to couple the collection with the *THREE.js*-Scene.
+Meteor's `cursor.observe` and `cursor.observeChanges` allows to observe a Meteor collection on added, changed or removed documents.
+This allows us to couple the collection with the *THREE.js*-Scene.

-To map document-id's to THREE.js-Objects, we create a simple object that holds all references to THREE.js objects placed to the view (There are other approaches for this like find elements on the scene by name).
+To map document-id's to THREE.js-Objects, we create a simple object that holds all references to THREE.js objects placed to the view (There are other approaches for this like finding elements on the scene by name).

 The general pattern for this looks like this: